rpingx/chrome-new-tab-setting/README.md

 # chrome-new-tab-setting
 I want to be able to set a chrome new tab to a specific URL for work but don't want to use some random extension.

+## Usage

+1. Click on the extension icon in the browser toolbar to open the options page.
+2. Enter your custom URL and click "Save" or press Enter.
+3. Open a new tab to see your custom URL.

 ## Installation

 1. Clone or download the repository: